 Best Historic Stays: Cabbage Key Inn & Restaurant near Fort Myers

-South of beautiful Boca Grande and north of the iconic sandy shores of Sanibel and Captiva, is Cabbage Key, a hidden slice of Old Florida that has been delighting guests for decades.
-While boaters frequent this 100-acre island, many travelers have yet to discover its charm.
-I’ll show you why a stop on this island, that feels like a step back in time, must be on your 2025 Florida travel list.
+South of beautiful Boca Grande and north of Sanibel and Captiva, is Cabbage Key, a hidden slice of Old Florida that has been delighting guests for decades.
+While boaters frequent this 100-acre island, many travelers have yet to discover it.
+I’ll show you why a stop here feels like a step back in time.

 History of Cabbage Key

-The island’s history stretches back to 10,000 B.C.
-In fact, geologists say the island has not completely flooded since the Ice Age!
-It’s one of several islands that sprinkle Pine Island Sound along the west coast of Lee County.
+Cabbage Key’s history stretches back to 10,000 B.C.
+In fact, geologists say the island has not completely flooded since the Ice Age.

-The Calusa, an indigenous Southwest Florida tribe, created a large shell midden on Cabbage Key.
-In the 1930s, famed mystery writer Mary Roberts Rinehart and her family built their winter estate atop the shell mound, which is more than 30 feet above sea level.
+The Calusa, an indigenous Southwest Florida tribe until the 1700s, created a large shell midden on Cabbage Key.
+Then, in the 1930s, famed mystery writer Mary Roberts Rinehart and her family built their winter estate atop the shell mound, which is more than 30 feet above sea level.

-For a more secluded retreat, six charming cottages provide a quiet escape.
+For a more secluded retreat, check out the island’s six charming cottages.
 I stayed in the Cabbage Patch Cottage, a cozy two-bedroom, two-bathroom retreat with rustic cedar walls and a private dock.
-It was just a short walk from all the activity, yet still felt like my own peaceful slice of paradise.

 Dining on Cabbage Key

-One of the most famous reasons to visit Cabbage Key is its legendary restaurant and Dollar Bill Bar, a must-stop for boaters cruising along the Intracoastal Waterway.
-Over the years, the restaurant has welcomed its fair share of notable guests—including Jimmy Buffett.
+One of the most popular reasons to visit Cabbage Key is its legendary restaurant and Dollar Bill Bar.
+Over the years, the restaurant has welcomed its fair share of notable guests, including Jimmy Buffett.

-A visit isn’t complete without ordering the famous Cabbage Key Burger and pairing it with the island’s signature cocktail, the Cabbage Creeper—a tropical drink that has a sneaky way of catching up to you!
+A visit isn’t complete without ordering the famous Cabbage Key Burger and pairing it with the island’s signature cocktail, the Cabbage Creeper, which is a tropical drink that has a sneaky way of catching up to you!

-While dining, don’t forget to take part in one of Cabbage Key’s most well-known traditions at the Dollar Bill Bar: taping a dollar bill with your name onto the restaurant’s walls or ceiling.
-This practice, started decades ago by fishermen, adds to the charm and history of the space.
+And, take part in one of Cabbage Key’s most well-known traditions at the Dollar Bill Bar: taping a dollar bill with your name onto the restaurant’s walls or ceiling.
+This practice started decades ago by fishermen and continues today.
+All of the dollar bills that fall to the floor over time are donated to local charities.

 The island is accessible only by boat, but that’s part of its magic.
 If you don’t have your own, water taxis and private charters can bring you directly to Cabbage Key from nearby marinas.
 For booking and more information, click here or call 239-283-2278.